 Start with the trapezius relaxed, or slightly relaxed, and then move your shoulders towards your head so that you push your ribcage back.
 Do this while inhaling and relax while inhaling.
 You can also try the same exercise in handstand (perhaps while doing handstand against a wall.)

 In both of these poses, because the arms are bearing some or all of the weight of your body you may find that the amount your shoulders lift differs from when you are standing and doing the same exercise (where the arms aren't bearing weight).

 By playing with your trapezius muscle in this way you can find the amount of activation that feels just right.

 In sun salutation a the first movement is to sweep the arms up over the head.
+(In sun salutation b, this same arm movement is used, but the knees are bent at the same time.)
 If doing this from the side, you can practice lifting your shoulder blades higher as you lift your arms.
 And if you keep your neck long you can also look up as you lift your arms.

 Lifting the arms out to the sides, start with the shoulders relaxed and then widen them and make your arms feel long at the same time.
 Then slowly lift your shoulders and arms at the same time to the point that your hands touch over your head.
 Then lower arms and relax your shoulders at the same time.

 When bending the neck backwards at the same time as lifting the arms, you may find your neck is more comfortable if you focus on making it feel long.
 Also, rather that letting your head fall back, see if you can make the back bend of the neck active.
 Use your spinal erectors.